richelbilderbeek/bevy_tdd_book/add_player.md

 ## Conclusion

 We can now create an `App` with one player.
+This one player has no member variables (for example, a position) yet.
 When running the `App`, nothing is displayed yet.
 However, we do have tested everything that the App does!